UPRI-NOAH/GINA/README.md

 ```bash
 python manage.py runserver
 ```
-With daphne for running websockets for realtime notifications
+or instead if you want with daphne for running websockets for realtime notifications
 ```bash
 daphne -b 0.0.0.0 -p 8000 api.asgi:application
 ```